 Diet and Nutrition

-It’s important to feed your dog a well-balanced and properly proportioned diet so that he doesn’t become a ‘squatty Scottie.’
+It’s important to feed your dog a well-balanced and properly proportioned diet so that they don't become a ‘squatty Scottie.’
 The low, stocky build of these dogs means that even a marginal increase in body mass can put strain on the back.

 It’s recommended that you feed your Scottie a moderate-protein high-quality dog food, with two meals per day.
 While they are treat-oriented and will wait for a bribe to be at your beck-and-call, it’s important not to overfeed your dog.